being-invincible/KestraDemo/README.md

 ## What is Kestra?

 ## How to get started?
 You can use docker to start your project with Kestra quickly.
-You can also find the same docker command from (Kestra Documentation)[https://kestra.io/docs/getting-started/quickstart].
+You can also find the same docker command from !(Kestra Documentation)[https://kestra.io/docs/getting-started/quickstart].

 ```docker
 docker run --pull=always --rm -it -p 8080:8080 --user=root -v /var/run/docker.sock:/var/run/docker.sock -v /tmp:/tmp kestra/kestra:latest server local